Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/2_methodology/Library.md

 Because plt and got are not connected, functions imported and used from other libraries can't be executed.
 If a specific function from external library is used in the function to be fuzzed, it must be linked.

+And dlsym does not work. - There seem to be something wrong with the symbol table.

 ---

 ### Contents <!-- omit in toc -->